Southern Fluffy Gluten Free Biscuit Recipe

 My Secret for a Gluten Free Biscuit

 This might seem odd, but I tried adding in ricotta cheese and this gave me the texture and flavor I was looking for.
 If you don’t want to use ricotta cheese, they will still be good, especially since I have added in golden flax meal.

 Gluten Free Flour.
-I did not mix my own gluten free flour because I know you’re not going to do that and truthfully, that is just too tenuous and inconsistent.
+I did not mix my own gluten free flour for this biscuit.
+I know you’re not going to do that and truthfully, that is just too tenuous and inconsistent.
 I chose a flour readily available in the grocery store.
-If you want to make your own flour, I do have a recipe for you here.
+If you want to make your own gluten-free flour, I do have a recipe for you here.

 Bob’s Red Mill 1-1 Baking is the flour of my choice and you can order it here.
 If that changes, I’ll let you know.
 If you think you have something better, let me know.
 They have a biscuit recipe on the back and I did not use that.
 Mine is better.